Part of the

 Leon Rossmaier

-Leon is a third-year PhD student at the University of Twente where he studies the interaction of technology and public health.
+Leon is a PhD student at the University of Twente where he studies the interaction of technology and public health.
 He supports the blog by organizing blog post series, scheduling meetings, and taking over other administrational tasks to make sure everything runs smoothly.